-Here goes nothing: today’s soggy subject is … toilet rolls.
+Here goes nothing: the soggy subject is … toilet rolls.

 Fact.
 We pay more, much more than our American cousins for our toilet rolls.
 This raises an savoury but profound question – why do we who live in the vicinity of Holyrood pay more to attend to rear end hygiene than movie stars living in Hollywood?
 And why is it that the most powerful nation on the planet, the USA, has such humble demands when it comes to personal cleanliness?